 I begin with a true story: I once wrote two versions of a post, placing one on one social media and another on another.
 The posts were identical in their valuation of Creative Writing MFA programs as useful to some writers but not others.
 One post, however, concluded that MFAs were not for everyone and only particular kinds of writers would be able to appreciate them.
 It framed an MFA as something that only an elite cadre of writers could truly handle.
 MFA graduates LOVED this post and took the time to tell me how insightful it was.
 The other post, identical in every other way, said that MFAs were not a good decision for most writers.
 It framed an MFA as something not every writer would actually want.
 MFA graduates HATED this post and took the time to tell me how wrong it was.

-With the exception of "write every day," my blogging about MFA programs gets me the most antipodean feedback. ("You are so right/wrong!
+With the exception of "write every day," my feelings on MFAs gets me the most antipodean feedback. ("You are so right/wrong!
 I want to shake your hand/punch you in the face.
-Please have my babies/die in a fire.")
+Please have my babies/fall down an elevator shaft....onto some bullets.")
 Even the spate of cheers and jeers that starts rolling in around August or in response to my Nano caution can't compete with the ongoing attrition people seem fit to visit on me because I've dared approach the question of MFA programs with some nuance.

 Two Sundays ago, I got a phone call from a New York Times journalist who had run across my 14 Reasons (Not) to Get an MFA post, and wanted to use parts of it in a piece she's doing on writing programs.
 (It was mostly just clarifying and background questions–I'll let you know as soon as I hear anything about the piece.)

 People like to skim the bullet points, file everything under a "good" or "bad" column, ignore nuance (or miss it because it wasn't in the bullet points), and then fire off nasty responses.
-I'm not sure if they quite realize how foolish that makes them look.
+I'm not sure if they quite realize that I can totally tell.
 I mean...I'm an English major and an English teacher.
 One of my superpowers is knowing when someone hasn't really done the reading.